 Social Work Profession Board

-In exercise of the powers conferred by article 4 of the Social Work Profession Act, (CAP.
-468.), and for the purpose of that Act, the Minister for Social Justice and Solidarity, the Family and Children’s Rights, has approved the appointment of the persons listed hereunder on the Social Work Profession Board.
+In exercise of the powers conferred by article 4 of the Social Work Profession Act, (Cap.
+468.), and for the purpose of that Act, the Ministry for Social Policy and Children’s Rights, has approved the appointment of the persons listed hereunder on the Social Work Profession Board.

 Social Work Profession Board